dahmansphi/bireysel_algo_v1/README.md

 the train block. you must:
 1. **MUST** call the `input_feature()` which expect two args the _ds_ and the _cls_ vector class
-2. **OPTION** you can call `report_input()` which will give a comrehensive report on the ds and visual graph on the class overlapping status, see the screenshot below
+2. **OPTION** you can call `report_input()` which will give a comrehensive report on the ds and visual graph on the class overlapping status, see the screenshots below
 3. **MUST** you call `build()` this main function expects one argument that is the radius which must be within range
 0.1 <= r <= 0.99. the function of the radius can be understood from the acadamic publication of